nheesele/account_receivables_analysis/README.md

 - R-squared = 0.225
 - Significant predictors: `Disputed` (p < 0.001) and `PaperlessBill` (p < 0.001)

+> *The R-squared is relatively low because the current dataset includes only a limited set of observable variables, while late payment behavior is influenced by many other factors that are not captured in the data, such as customer credit scores, industry characteristics, detailed contract terms, or specific dispute resolution processes.*

+> *Therefore, this model is designed to identify the key drivers of late payment within the scope of the available data, rather than to explain all possible causes of payment delays.*

 ## Key Insights
 - Most invoices are paid on time; average delay (~3.4 days) is driven by outliers.
 - **Disputes** are the primary driver of late payments (+6.67 days on average).